localstack/docs/content/en/getting-started/auth-token/index.md

 {{< /tabpane >}}

 {{< callout "note" >}}
-You can alternatively set the `LOCALSTACK_AUTH_TOKEN` environment variable in your shell session.
+1. You can alternatively set the `LOCALSTACK_AUTH_TOKEN` environment variable in your shell session.
 This ensures the Auth Token is transmitted to your LocalStack container, enabling key activation.
+2. The `localstack auth set-token` command is only available for `localstack` CLI and cannot be used with a Docker/Docker Compose setup.
 {{< /callout >}}

 You have the option to run your LocalStack container in the background by appending the `-d` flag to the `localstack start` command.